messaginghub/pooled-jms/README.md

 JMS Connection pool for messaging applications that provides pooling for JMS Connections, Sessions and MessageProducers.

+This project was forked from the ActiveMQ JMS Pool and enhanced to provide JMS 2.0 functionality.

 Below are some quick pointers you might find useful.

 ## Using the PooledJMS library